The 65 Best Cover Songs of All Time

 "Red Red Wine" by UB40 (originally by Neil Diamond)

-UB40's reggae-fied cover of Diamond's somber acoustic ballad is an ode to drinking as a way to forget your romantic woes—needles to say, it was a hit.
+UB40's reggae-fied cover of Diamond's somber acoustic ballad is an ode to drinking as a way to forget your romantic woes—needless to say, it was a hit.

 "Respect" by Aretha Franklin (originally by Otis Redding)